NREL/edv_synthetic_smart_meter_data/README.md

 ## Step 2: Add monthly measured data into BuildingSync xmls

-Run the following command to add measured monthly electricity data to the BuildingSync XMLs generated in step 1:
+Run the following command to add measured monthly energy consumptions to the BuildingSync XMLs generated in step 1:

 ``` bundle exec rake add_measured_data path/to/csv/file/with/measured/data path/to/dir/for/resulting/xml/files```